Makarand254/HospitalManagementSystem/README.md

 # HospitalManagementSystem
-This project developed using Spring boot, MySQL and Angular
+This project is developed using Spring boot, MySQL and Angular